Faculty of Education

 Application procedure information can be located on the Admission Information page

-Yes, however, you must achieve an acceptable TOEFL IBT61, ITELP 470, or IELTS 5.0 score to enrol in the PMPCP/Ed prior to registering in any of Brock’s classes.
+Yes, you may apply without the scores.
+However, you must achieve an acceptable TOEFL IBT61 or IELTS 5.0 score to enrol in the MPCE prior to beginning the program and registering for classes.

 You may apply now with your up-to-date transcript and a school letter certifying that you are a 4th year university student.
-You may get a conditional offer of admission from Brock University but you must submit a notarized certificate of the bachelor’s degree and a notarized transcript before you can register at Brock University.
+You may get a conditional offer of admission to the MPCE from Brock University, but you must submit a notarized certificate of the bachelor’s degree and a notarized transcript before you can register at Brock University.

 No. All academic disciplines of studies are welcome to apply.

-Upon receiving your complete application, including application form, application fee, two letters of reference, statement of intent, and TOEFL, ITELP, or IELTS score, your application will be processed within two weeks.
+Upon receiving your complete application, including application form, application fee, two letters of reference, statement of intent, and TOEFL or IELTS score, your application will be processed within two weeks.

 Yes.
 You need your letter of admission or a copy of it for registration.

-Yes, your registration in the PMPCP/Ed includes all library privileges at Brock University.
+Yes, your registration in the MPCE includes all library privileges at Brock University.
 You can also use the computer facilities at the library.